muratk3n/thirdwave/en/2021/03/power-of-nations-beckley-code.md

 0.26
 ```

-$R^2$ of the regression that predicts war outcome with the new measure
+$R^2$ of the regression that predicts war outcome using the new
-is 0.26 (highest is 1), higher than CINC or GDP.
+measure is 0.26 (highest score being 1), better than CINC or GDP.

-The raw data used in the regression is [here](beckley-wars.csv).
+Preprocessed data for the regression is [here](beckley-wars.csv).